Jish2637/Xenia-Canary-Manager/README.md

-I have created a save manager for Xenia Canary.
+I have created a save/game manager for Xenia Canary.

 **Features:**